RohanAdwankar/newt/README.md

 ```
 vi .
 ```
-So the full developer environment is declaritively defined in cells.
+So the full developer environment is declaritively defined in cells and the developer doesn't have to worry about making scripts for everything because recurring actions will already be in the previous cells.

 #### Experimentation